3028Bikalpa/SOSC314_project_Bikki/readme.md

 - Serves as a baseline comparison model
 - Helps validate consistency across modeling approaches

 The data is split into **training and test sets** (70/30), using stratification to preserve class proportions.
+This 70/30 split is the active configuration used in the updated notebooks (`Codes/project_code.ipynb`, `Codes/models.ipynb`, and `Codes/final_code.ipynb`).

 ---